newjersey/navigator.business.nj.gov/content/src/fundings/clean-energy-program-residential-new-construction.md

   - real-estate
   - clean-energy
 publishStageArchive: ""
-summaryDescriptionMd: >-
-  The Residential New Construction (RNC) Program is designed to increase the energy efficiency and environmental performance of residential new construction buildings (single and multifamily) in New Jersey by offering technical support and incentives to builders that comply with these standards.
+descriptionMd: The Residential New Construction (RNC) Program is designed to increase the energy efficiency and environmental performance of residential new construction buildings (single and multifamily) in New Jersey by offering technical support and incentives to builders that comply with these standards.
 ---

 ## Eligibility